 We’ve also got our own bike event called Freedom Ride.
 The future of podcasting is creating more engagement and listeners getting involved.
 It’s so sick, getting everyone together and it’s very humbling.

 Russell-Cowan: Cool, Davi.
 Thanks so much for your time, man.

 Birks: Thank you.
 Appreciate it, man.
 Thank you for having me.Last updated on Jun 16, 2021

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sheffield, UK using the map below!